ThanosGkara/bitcoin-core-service/README.md

 ### 3.2 - Question 2: k8s FTW
 #### 3.2.1 - A local cluster
-For fast testing of this solution we use [Kind](https://kind.sigs.k8s.io) which creates a K8s cluster using docker containers as nodes.
+For fast testing of this part we use [Kind](https://kind.sigs.k8s.io) which creates a K8s cluster using docker containers as nodes.
 It provides for a very lightweight and simple solution than running a full VM on Linux using this [configuration](https://github.com/kubernetes-sigs/kind/blob/main/site/content/docs/user/kind-example-config.yaml).

-*Note: kind has some limitations as its not a full fledged cluster, for more standard testing a proper K8s cluster must be used.*
+*Note: Kind has some limitations as its not a fully fledged cluster.
+For a more standard testing a proper K8s cluster must be used.*

 #### 3.2.1 - The manifests
 The Kubernetes manifests which create all the required objects can be found under  `kubernetes-resources`.
-Each Object has its own filename for better visibility of what is deployed.
+Each Object is defined in its own filename for better separation of what is deployed.
 Note that we do not have a StorageClass manifest.
 This is because we are going to use the `standard` StorageClass that comes baked in with the Kind Kubernetes cluster.
 PV and PVC are not required when using Kind since the statefulset being used has the field `volumeClaimTemplates:` (line 41 in 2-statefulset.yaml) and provides all the functionality we need, i.e. creation of PVC and PV that uses the existing `standard` storage class.
 This storage class is replaced when we deploy it on a proper Kubernetes cluster ( depending on the provider - each one has different StorageClass names )
 #### 3.2.2 - Execution steps